Sue Fink

 • Schubas (Chicago) – full band CD Release show, 2006

-• Stained Glass Coffee House (RIP) (Deerfield, IL)
+• Stained Glass Coffee House (Deerfield, IL)

 • The Two Way Street Coffee House (Downers Grove, IL)